Are GLB files uploaded to EverydayTools?

 Use Export Screenshot in the panel or press S. Choose PNG or JPEG and HD, 2K, or 4K resolution.
 PNG supports transparent background when enabled.

 This page is optimized for glTF 2.0 workflows—PBR materials, Draco, and animations.
-The 3D Model Viewer accepts more formats (STL, OBJ, FBX) for general inspection.
+The 3D Model Viewer is the universal default for GLB, GLTF, STL, and OBJ when formats mix.

 GLB and GLTF files stay on your device.
 Rendering uses local GPU memory; EverydayTools does not store uploads on servers for this tool.